 Joshua Rivkin’s poems and essays have appeared or are forthcoming in the New Yorker, Slate, Southern Review, Virginia Quarterly Review, Best New Poets, and elsewhere.
+His first book of nonfiction, CHALK, is forthcoming.

 He holds a PhD in Literature & Creative Writing Program from the University of Southern California and an MFA from the University of Houston.
 He has taught literature and creative writing at the University of Houston, Stanford University, and the University of Southern California.
 He has also taught with Writers-in-the-Schools and other youth education programs.
 From 2011-2016 he was a poetry editor at the Los Angeles Review of Books.